harrywheeleriv/CodeTest/README.rst

 	python anagrampy.py

-For the last option, the script assumes:
-- On Mac, words is in '/usr/share/dict/words/'
-- On Linux, words is in '/usr/dict/words/'
+For the last option, the script assumes if you're using a Mac, words is in '/usr/share/dict/words/'.
+If your using Linux, words is in '/usr/dict/words/'.

 NOTES